visgl/deck.gl/docs/api-reference/google-maps/google-maps-overlay.md

 The constructor additionally accepts the following option:

-- `interleaved` (Boolean) - When set to `false`, a dedicated deck.gl canvas is layered on top of the base map.
+- `interleaved` (boolean) - When set to `false`, a dedicated deck.gl canvas is layered on top of the base map.
 If set to `true` and the Google Map is configured for Vector rendering, deck.gl layers are inserted into the Google Maps layer stack, sharing the same WebGL2RenderingContext.
 Default is `true`.

 ## Methods